Innovative sustainable fabrics improving outdoor gear

 Updated on

-We’ve recently heard about Adobe Illustrator and ChatGPT.
+We’ve all heard about Adobe Illustrator and ChatGPT.
 Irrespective of your opinions about them, these recent forms of AI are unquestionably big leaps forward for photo editing and chatbots.
 The need – not preference – for sustainable outdoor clothing and equipment demands progress that is equally impressive.

 But over the past few decades, we haven’t seen any advancements in the outdoor industry you could call big leaps forward.
 Modern zippers came along about a century ago; synthetic insulation and waterproof fabrics in the mid-20th century; and fleece shortly after.